fbgallet/roam-extension-speech-to-roam/README.md

 A SmartBlock command is also provided: `<%SPEECHTOROAM%>`, see the example of SmartBlock at the end of this doc.

+# Detailed instructions

+## Voice transcription

 ⚠️ _Currently, voice recording isn't possible on either the MacOS desktop app or the Mobile app : microphone is not yet supported, so vocal notes transcription can't be achieved.
 But all commands relying only on text (like AI completion or post-processing) are available.
 The extensions works properly on all browsers (desktop and mobile, MacOs, iOS, Windows or Android) and on Windows desktop app._

-## To be done right after installation

-In the settings, provide an OpenAI API key (by copying/pasting an existing key or generating a new one via [this link](https://platform.openai.com/api-keys)).
-You need an account on OpenAI to benefit from Whisper transcriptions, and a payment method has to be defined in API > Settings > Billing > [Payment methods](https://platform.openai.com/account/billing/payment-methods) (you can choose to buy credits or pay as you go; OpenAI offers currently $5.00 credits to new users).

-NB: API usage fees should not be confused with the ChatGPT Plus subscription; they are strictly separate.
-You do not need the ChatGPT plus subscription to use Speech-to-roam.

-Moderate but regular use should only cost a few tens of cents per month (costs may increase if you use GPT-4 (default is GPT-3.5), think to set a maximum monthly limit).
-You can check the detailed daily cost of your usage of Whisper and other OpenAI models [here](https://platform.openai.com/usage), update is almost instantaneous.

-⚠️ _OpenAI Whisper API is a paid but quite cheap service_

-- `$0.006/minute` (rounded to the nearest second)

-To give you an idea, using Whisper for 10 minutes a day for a month equates to 1.80 $

-⚠️ _OpenAI GPT API is a paid but cheap service with default model_

-- gpt-3.5-turbo (16k context)
-  - Input: $0.0005 / 1K tokens
-  - Output: $0.0010 / 1K tokens
-- gpt-4-turbo-preview (128k context)
-  - input: $0.01 / 1K tokens
-  - output: $0.03 / 1K tokens

-## Voice transcription

 - the transcribed text will be inserted by default at the **bottom of the current page** (or page view) or **appended to the current focused block** (so exactly where you want, you have just to place the cursor anywhere just before clicking the button or running the transcription command).
 - by default, the language should be automatically detected, but you can specify it for better results, using the [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)